Account administrators can change these settings by logging in to HostPilot® Control Panel and navigating to the Services > Mailboxes page.

 - Other limitations

-- Allowing the settings to be modified by individual users from the My Services Control Panel interface
+- Allowing the settings to be modified by individual users from the My Services interface

-By default, mailboxes are set up with the maximum message size limit of 51200 KB (50 MB) for both sending and receiving messages.
-The limit can be changed for an individual mailbox or for multiple mailboxes.
+Mailboxes are set up by default with the maximum message size limit of 51200 KB (50 MB) for both sending and receiving messages.
+This limit can be decreased for an individual mailbox or for multiple mailboxes.

 Note: for Exchange 2016, the following limitation are currently hard-coded and cannot be modified: